How To Choose A Bike Helmet

 Next, adjust and buckle the chin straps so that they fit snug yet comfortably.
 When fitted properly, the straps will form a “Y” as they rest under each ear.

 Lastly, with the shell fitted snugly and straps buckled securely, do a quick test: open your mouth wide.
 There should be about a half-inch (13mm) in between your chin and the helmet strap.
 If all is adjusted to these guidelines, you should feel the helmet press against the top of your head.
-Meaning, you’ve passed the safety test!
+Meaning, you’ve passed the safety test and now have the perfect bike helmet fit!
 Helmets can loosen as time goes on and with each ride, so it’s a good practice to try this quick test before each ride to make sure your helmet is fitted right.

 There are so many different types of bike helmets.
 Between ‘how to choose a bike helmet?’ and ‘what size bike helmet do I need?’, this simple task can quickly become an overwhelming one.
 Ultimately, you’ll first need to consider what your biking needs are.
 Then, narrow down your selection by size and fit.
 Don’t assume that because a helmet is more expensive, it is more reliable.
 Do your due diligence and research, but also have fun browsing and trying on different styles of bike helmets until you find the right one for you!
 After all, it’s a priceless investment.